Tex024/ChroniclesOfTheVillage/README.md

 cd chronicles-of-the-village
 python3 main.py
 ```
-Outputs will be written in the output directory
+Outputs will be written in the out directory

 ---